phaser/pandoc_resume/resume.md

 > I am a puzzle addict.\ I always work on some using programming as my tool.
 > I've completed many of them (Applications, Games, Websites) in many environments
-> (Windows, Linux, iOS, Android) and I always get that jolt of pride at the end.\
+> (Windows, Linux, iOS, Android) and I always get that jolt of pride and awe when
-> Lately I got hooked on riddles.
-Riddles found in data.
-Data that comes in many
-> forms and shapes, hiding many secrets.
-It's always fun to uncover those secrets!
+> seeing something working and doing its thing.

 ----